 Upland Habitat Enhancement: Marin County Parks and One Tam are using volunteers to expand native plants in areas infested by Harding grass, an aggressive invasive weed.
 First the grass is cut and covered with cardboard and a thick layer of chipped wood (coarse mulch).
 After a couple of years, most of the grass is dead and native shrubs are installed.
 The work is taking place on the perimeter of the developed part of the park, outside the wetland area.
 It is funded by Marin County Parks and One Tam.
 Volunteers from Friends also participate.

 Larkspur Creekside Open Space

-about 1500 feet long, cuts through filled marshland, and bounds the Niven property on two sides.
+Begun in the fall of 1996, this cooperative endeavor with Redwood High School classes and the City of Larkspur has led to the revegetation of one bank of a largely tidal section of Larkspur Creek between Doherty Drive and Meadowood Drive.
+The artificial channel is about 1500 feet long, cuts through filled marshland, and bounds the Rose Lane housing development on two sides.
 We have removed acacia trees, pampas grass, broom, blackberry and fennel, and replaced them with native plants.
 The exposed location and poor soil are challenges for revegetation, so plantings have been restricted to 6 species of trees (mainly coast live oak and willow), 7 species of shrubs and vines, and 4 species of grasses, sedges and rushes.
 As these species grow and provide shade and leaf litter, the environment should become more hospitable to a wider variety of plants.

 Funding has been provided by the Marin County Wildlife and Fisheries Advisory Committee.